SLRAM/FourSquareReplica/README.md

 This view has:

-    * ImageView of custom logo
+   * Image view of custom logo
    * Buttons to search with preselected query terms
    * Button to search with user location.
 If user location is disabled then searches with location term

 Buttons should list suggested searches.
 Pressing the button will segue to new view with list of venues for that suggestion.

+### Home Search View
+This view has:

+   * (2) search bars
+      * query/term to search
+      * near/location to search

+### Home List View

+This view has:

+   * Table view populated with searched venue information
+   * When cell is clicked it segues to home detail

+### Home Map View

+This view has:

+   * Map view
+   * Location annotations of searched venues
+   * when annotation is clicked it segues to home detail

 ### Home Detail

 This view has:

    * Location image
    * Location information labels
    * Button that presents an action sheet

 The view will also have (2) search bars, one for entering a different desired place, the other for manual location change.
 You also have the option to sort the locations by distance to you.
 There is also a map in the navigation bar to help in navigating to location.
 Selecting the location cell will open up a view with that venue's information as well as option to "add to list" or "add a tip" or "get directions"

 #### Action Sheet

-This view has:
+This section has:

-    * add tips button that presents the user with a text field to save their tip
+   * add tips button that presents the user with a text field that saves with data persistence manager
    * add to list button that presents the user with a collection view of their saved lists
    * get directions button that leaves the app and opens apple Maps

 ## Lists

-This view should have:
+This view has:

-    * Collection View
-    * Button
+   * Button that allows the user to create a new collection
+   * Collection view of created favorites lists
+   * Lists are saved with data persistence manager

+### Lists Detail

+This view has:

+   * Table view of saved locations

 Collection View will list folder names created by user.
 Selecting the folder cell will segue to a view with a list of venues favorited by User.